-Our primary focus of research and development since inception has been on our reverse translational microbiome therapeutics platform and the subsequent development of our product and product candidates.
+Our primary focus of research and development since inception has been on our reverse translational platform and the subsequent development of our product and product candidates.
 Our direct research and development expenses are tracked on a program-by-program basis and consist primarily of external costs, such as fees paid to investigators, consultants, CROs in connection with our preclinical studies and clinical trials, lab supplies and consumables, and regulatory fees.
 We do not allocate employee-related costs and other indirect costs to specific research and development programs because these costs are deployed across multiple product programs under development.

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We anticipate an overall decrease in research and development expenses beginning in 2024, as we expect the Restructuring Plan to significantly reduce research and development activities other than the completion of the SER-155 Phase 1b study.
-Research and development expenses may increase in the future as we initiate technology transfer activities with Bacthera and prepare for qualification of the Bacthera manufacturing facility, and if and as we resume development of any clinical or preclinical programs.
+We anticipate an overall decrease in research and development expenses in 2024 as compared to the prior year, as the restructuring plan implemented in 2023 significantly reduced research and development activities other than the completion of the SER-155 Phase 1b study.
+Research and development expenses may increase in the future if and as we resume development of any clinical or preclinical programs using proceeds from the Transaction with Nestlé, if consummated.